-This course is an introduction to the techniques of mechanical drawing for three-dimensional spatial relationships, spatial visualization, sketching and graphical presentation.
+This course is an introduction to the techniques of drawing for three-dimensional spatial relationships, visualization, sketching and graphical presentation.
 Engineering drawing, descriptive geometry and graphical solution techniques using both manual and computer methods will be emphasized.
 Lab fee required.

 The purpose of this course is to help drafting students develop the knowledge, skills and attitudes required to work at an entry-level job in such positions as CAD technician trainee, CAD system operator or CAD technician.
 This course is designed for students who have already received in-depth training in one or more application areas.
 Lab fee required.

-In this course students will learn advanced two- and three-dimensional drafting techniques.
+In this course, students will learn advanced two- and three-dimensional drafting techniques.
 Menu and program modification will be emphasized along with improved speed and accuracy.
 Lab fee required.